nkjm/Force.com-Canvas-Toolkit-for-PHP/README.md

 Prerequisits
 ------------------------------------------------------------------------------------------------------
+- Session Support is required.
-If your php code is hosted on heroku, you need to enable the addon "Memcachier" as follows.
+- If your php code is hosted on heroku, you need to enable the addon "Memcachier" as follows.

     $ heroku addons:add memcachier:dev